Ajayrx/Online-Snacks/README.md

 ### 🚀 Getting Involved (Join the Snack Squad!):

-Want to be a part of the Turturay adventure?
+Want to be a part of the Snacksy adventure?
 We'd love to have you!

 1. **Fork the Repo:**  Become a snack-tastic contributor!
 2. **Create a Branch:**  Add your amazing features or fix those pesky bugs.